Grandolf49/CodeChef-Solutions/README.md

 ## How To Test

-1. All the codes can be directly imported as Pycharm Project.
-2. You can also simply run the main file from Python terminal
+1. Clone the project
+2. Open the folder in Pycharm
+3. Run any code you like! :)

 ## Problems